 A durable power of attorney remains in effect until you die or revoke the power of attorney.

 Incapacitated means you’re unable to make decisions for yourself.

 When you grant a general power of attorney, your agent has the authority to act on all matters.

-But with a limited power of attorney, you limit the scope of your agent’s powers.
+But with a limited power of attorney, you limit the scope of your agent’s authority.

 A limited power of attorney in Georgia allows you to give someone specific powers.

 For example, you can have them sign a contract on your behalf when you can’t make it to a signing.

 We set up a lot of power of attorneys when someone needs to sell a house, but can’t make it to the closing table.